 I spend a lot of time at the beginning of the year making sure they write the title/date, write on the lines in a smaller size than most are used to, use the pink lines to guide starting and stopping points on the left and right, number their problems, box their answers…all that management stuff that I *hope* those intermediate teachers will appreciate later on.
 Working through a problem at a time, I slowly let go and check to see if students are able to do the problems with a partner or independently yet.
 This is where your teacher judgement comes in handy!
 Not getting it?
 More guided practice.
 Got it?
 Move to independent practice time.

 There are 2 methods I use for Independent Practice.
-Before MIF, I would make up my own “sets” (A, B, and C) of equations for students at varying levels of ability.
+I like to make up my own “sets” (A, B, and C) of equations for students at varying levels of ability.
 Students work independently to solve these problems and check their work with a partner when they are finished.
 Now, I can still use my own equations, but I often use the ones straight from the text or workbook.
 If partners get different answers, they are supposed to solve the equation together or prove why they think their answer is correct until they can agree on the answer.
 This is where having a good foundation of Math Talk is critical.
-Click below to download the FREEBIE!
-Your students can have it out when they are checking each other’s work, while playing a math game, or you can use it as a poster for whole group time (I made it in 2 different skin tones, as well as black and white).
+Your students can have a helpful guide to using Math Talk when they are checking each other’s work, while playing a math game, or you can use it as a poster for whole group time.
+You can grab the free Accountable Talk Poster here.

 I have them initial the top of the page of their partner’s journal/workbook to show they have checked it with a peer.